chingchenms/llvm/docs/Coroutines.rst

 #.
 Cannot handle coroutines with inalloca parameters (used in x86 on Windows)

 #.
 Alignment is ignored by coro.init and coro.delete intrinsics.

+#.
+Make required changes to make sure that coroutine optimizations work with
+   LTO.

+#.
+Would coro.start be a better name than coro.fork?